fpco/inline-c/README.md

 ## Using `inline-c` with NAG

-The `inline-c-nag` package provides a `Context` and various utilities which make it easy to use the NAG library from Haskell.
+The `inline-c-nag` package provides a `C.Context` and various utilities which make it easy to use the NAG library from Haskell.
 We present two examples which not only demonstrate that but also show a nice mix of the features available in `inline-c`.